Lawan-Poudyal/60DaysOfLearningWithLeapfrog/Day 22/README.md

 # Day 22

-I learnt about droupout regilarization.
-In dropout regularization, we go through each node in NN set some probability of elminating that node.
+I learnt about dropout regularization.
+In dropout regularization, we go through each node in NN set some probability of eliminating that node.